Have you ever wanted to paint beautiful ocean animals with watercolor? What if I told you there’s a simple trick to make them look even more magical?

 Start with a light base layer using the wet-on-wet technique:

-- Lightly wet the area where you'll apply the color.
+- Lightly wet the area.

 Step 3: Adding the Sea Salt for Texture